"There are addresses. And then there are positions. And then, on rare occasion, there is this."

 Why now.
 Why this.
 Why GUILFOYLE.

 Second — a low leverage environment.
-Acquisition from a position of balance-sheet strength.
-No mortgage dependency.
+UHNW acquisition from a position of balance-sheet strength.
 The RBA at 4.35% constrains the leveraged buyer.
 The cash buyer is not constrained.

 Third — acquisition during a structural window.
-CPI at 4.6%.
-RBA holding.
-CGT grandfathering date passed 12 May 2026 — permanently thinning the competing buyer pool.
-Hormuz embedding elevated inflation until 2027.
-The structural window is confirmed and open now.
+The CGT reform passed Parliament on 25 June 2026 and is now law — permanently thinning the competing buyer pool.
+The structural window is confirmed, legislated, and open now.

 Fifth — a long-horizon framework.
 2026–2046.
-A waterfront position acquired with discipline at this address in 2026 compounds without the friction of forced review, liquidity pressure, or re-leasing risk.
-The twenty-year position strengthens with every structural force active today.
+The twenty-year position strengthens with every macro force active today.

 Volatility is not a threat.
 It is the primary source of opportunity when combined with discipline, liquidity, and positioning control.